ricardoh2021/100-days-of-code-python/README.md

 # 100 Days of Code: Python Bootcamp

 Welcome to the **100 Days of Code: Python Bootcamp** repository!
 This repository is dedicated to documenting my journey through Angela Yu's comprehensive Udemy course on learning Python.
+I have a sufficient knowledge of Python thanks to a Data Science course I took in my senior year of college, but I would like improve my Python skills to possibly work with Data in the future.
 Follow along as I complete various exercises, projects, and challenges designed to build a solid foundation in Python programming.

 ## Course Overview